Ajay233/react_redux_front_end/README.md

 The app is now live and has been deployed on Heroku.
 You can try it out using the following link: https://quiz-hosting-and-management.herokuapp.com/viewPdf.

-I am using Heroku's free tier which means that when there has been no activity for a short period of time, the app dyno that serves the app goes to sleep.
+I am using Heroku's free tier which means that when there has been no activity for a short period of time, the Heroku dyno that serves the app goes to sleep.
 Due to this, please bear this in mind when using the app.
-If there are any Heroku errors where the app was unable to load, I have found this to be the issue and a refresh will have the app back up and running as the dyno will have started up by then.
+If you notice images do not load, a page refresh will have the loading as normal.

+N.B - In order to allow users to ry out the email verification 'resend email' feature, I have set verification expiry times for 1 minute so users won't have to wait long to try out resending the token.

 ### Demo credentials